psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

     * ```trigger``` _(X)_
       __internal value__: it won't be exposed over mqtt
-      this bit will be turned on and off automatically after one of the other attributes of the cover will be changed
+      this bit will be turned on and off automatically after one of the other attributes of the cover is changed

 * binaryCover